15 Best HoneyBook Alternatives for Projects [Free & Paid]

 Just a quick search and you will find a number of negative reviews addressing the platform’s shortcomings – including its frustrating customer service.

-Here are the top 3 cons of using HoneyBook – according to real user reviews to back them up – that might make you consider an alternative.
+Here are the top 3 cons of using HoneyBook – supported by real user reviews – that might make you consider an alternative.

 #1 Steep learning curve